gitlabhq/gitlabhq/doc/administration/high_availability/pgbouncer.md

    ```

 1. Run `gitlab-ctl reconfigure`
+   **Note:** If the database was already running, it will need to be restarted after reconfigure by running `gitlab-ctl restart postgresql`.

 1. On the node you are running pgbouncer on, make sure the following is set in `/etc/gitlab/gitlab.rb`